The Book of Amos, Background

 great prosperity, notable religious piety, and apparent security.
 But the good

-times are limited only to the rich who have total disregard for the poor.
+times were limited only to the rich who had total disregard for the poor.
 They

-go on living without the slightest compassion or alacrity toward God’s Word.
+went on living without the slightest compassion or alacrity toward God’s Word, likely spiritually and psychologically diminished because of their ease and comfort.
 Amos

-also saw that justice and righteousness was a privilege only the wealthy
+also saw that justice and righteousness were privileges only the wealthy

 enjoyed.
 Furthermore, disobedience toward God was manifested by insincere

 religious observance.
-Apparently, these compounded sins are the final straw and
+Apparently, these compounded sins were the final straw and

-the Lord has had enough of His people’s utter wickedness.
+the Lord had had enough of His people’s utter wickedness and disregard for their Lord.
 So, the prophet Amos

 has been personally called upon by God to warn Israel and the nations that God